biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 > - .command.sh: The command that was run by the process task call
 > - .exitcode: The exit code resulting from the command

-As you wrote your results in the standard output where do you think you will find your greeting message?
+As you wrote your results in the standard output, where do you think you will find your greeting message?
+Are there some files empty for this run?
+Why?

-You may have also noticed that you get some .nextflow.log files with all general log info compiled.
+You may have also noticed that you get some .nextflow.log files with all Nextflow activity since you run the script.
 These ones accumulate until 10 files.
 To see the one corresponding to the latest run do a `less .nextflow.log`.
+Very useful for debugging as well!

 ## Send the output to a file and save it on an specific folder

 Let's write the output to a file, we need to define the output in a different way and change the bash code in the code block.

 Now in the output gets defined as a file instead of stdout.
+> The `path` qualifier allows you to provide input/output files to the process execution context.
 ```groovy
 output:
     path 'output.txt'
 ```

-We adapt the code block:
+We adapt the code block.
+Now the greeting message is directed into the file called `output.txt`.
 ```bash
 echo 'Hello World!' > output.txt
 ```